Reductions In Federal Funding For Health Law Navigators Cut Unevenly

 South Carolina and North Carolina are cases in point.
 South Carolina's navigator funding is about two-thirds less than the state received in fiscal 2017, while most of North Carolina's funding is intact.

-The Trump administration has said that it's rewarding groups that did a good job and cutting off those that didn't.
+The Trump administration has said that it is rewarding groups that did a good job and cutting off those that didn't.
 But the strategy may have the effect of hobbling navigators who have the most daunting job enrolling people.

 "We are between the rock and the hard place," says Shelli Quenga, who runs programs at the nonprofit Palmetto Project, South Carolina's largest navigator group.
 "We know that people in rural areas don't have as much Internet access.
 The people who need help are probably in the rural areas, but we can't afford [to send navigators there]."